michelleklum/cs124-lab3/design/design.md

 ## Usability Testing: Lab 3

 For Lab 3, we conducted usability testing in-person with two Mudd students and virtually (through Zoom) with a student from another school.
 We first asked participants to share their impressions of our app just based on the home screen.
 We asked what they thought our app did and what actions they thought they could perform based on viewing the page.
 Next, we asked participants to perform a series of tasks while thinking out loud.
-These tasks included creating, deleting, adn editing lists and tasks, as well as sorting and assigning priority levels to tasks.
+These tasks included creating, deleting, and editing lists and tasks, as well as sorting tasks and assigning priority levels to tasks.
 For instance, we asked each user testing participant to add several tasks to a new list, and then try to change the sorting method of that list to "name" and "creation time."

 Users generally seemed to enjoy using our app.
 One user even remarked that they had the time of their life!